skyssolutions/lynxchan/src/be/Readme.md

 * `maxBoardHashBans`(Number): limit for board hash bans boards can have.
 Defaults to 128.
 * `omitUnindexedContent`(Boolean): causes content from unindexes boards to not be displayed on the front-page or overboards.
 * `disableLatestPostings`(Boolean): disables the setting that allows staff to see the latest postings of boards they can moderate and removes the link to this feature from the account page.
+* `maxBoardRangeBans`(Number): limit for board range bans boards can have.
+Defaults to 128.
+It will be ignored when banning from an existing post.

 `db.json`: contains database connection information.
 * `address`: address of the database.